dearing/go-live-reload/README.md

 - within the host map you can enable `insecureSkipVerify` to ignore that downstream's TLS certs

 > [!TIP]
->  `tailscale cert mymachine.something-something.ts.net` can give you a cert and key pair perfect for this *if* you are on your tailnet
+>  `tailscale cert mymachine.something-something.ts.net` can give you a cert and key pair perfect for this

 ```json
   "reverseProxy": {